 The University of Ghana is a forest in the desert.
 The University campus sprawling one kilometre square consists of white walls and red roofs of 18th century British architecture.
-It is a listed ecological campus that houses several birds, mammals and other fauna.
-Waste management is deliberately practised and perhaps the best site in urban Ghana that withstands natural hazards such as floods in Accra.
-Solid waste is separated and reused, recycled by students and faculty into usable materials such as manure, fuels.
+It is a listed ecological campus that houses several species of birds, mammals and other fauna.
+Sustainable waste management is deliberately practised, and the campus is perhaps the most prepared site in urban Ghana to withstand natural hazards, such as floods in Accra.
+Solid waste is separated and reused, recycled by students and faculty into usable materials such as manure and fuel.
 The drainage system is underground and has a central sewage system.
 Environmental pollution is reduced by defining routes for commercial vehicles and tolling on campus entrances/exits.